Masterprogram i Film- och mediehistoria

 Language of instruction: English

-Admission every autumn term.
-Application deadline: 15 January
+Admission every second autumn term.
+Next application deadline: 15 January 2021

 International Master's Programme in Film and Media History